 AOMEI Backupper Standard is a backup freeware working on all Windows PCs.
 It provides a simple way to complete data protection and disaster recovery tasks in an intuitive interface, and the functional advantages are also obvious.

-★ It supports various storage devices including internal/external hard drive, USB, NAS, cloud drive and so on.
+★ It supports various storage devices including internal/external drive, USB, NAS, cloud sevice and so on.
 QNAP to QNAP backup is just one of its practical cases.
-In fact, you can also backup QNAP NAS to Synology NAS, Synology NAS to USB drive, etc.
+In fact, you can also backup QNAP NAS to Synology NAS, backup Synology NAS to USB drive, etc.

 ♦ In addition to schedule backup, there are many other backup options allowing you to do intelligent or exact backup, compress or split the backup image, choose backup modes among full/incremental/differential - therefore you can also perform a QNAP to QNAP incremental backup.

 ♦ If you want to create an intact copy of the data in QNAP NAS to another QNAP NAS, the Sync feature in AOMEI Backupper can serve you well.
 If you upgrade to Professional edition, you can also sync changed files in real time.